ktaylor63/southeast/site/content/wildlife/fishes/carolina-madtom.md

 ### Reduced stream flow

 Drought and impoundments slow down the natural flow of  streams, compromise water quality, hamper fish movement, limit available prey, and prevent waste and fine sediments from flushing out of the stream.

 ### Agriculture and development

 Streams with urbanized or agriculturally dominated riparian corridors tend to have more sediment in the water and unstable banks and/or impervious surface runoff, resulting in less suitable streams for fish as compared to habitat with forested corridors.

 ### Habitat fragmentation

 Dams and perched or undersized culverts limit the madtom’s ability to distribute throughout streams to find good quality habitat.
 For example, the construction of Falls Lake dam in the upper Neuse isolated Carolina madtoms in the upper basin from the middle Neuse basin.
 Isolated or patchy distributions of fish may limit genetic exchange.

 ### Invasive species

 The flathead catfish is an invasive top predator in the Neuse and Tar River basins, upon which no other creatures prey.
 It feeds mostly on other fish.
-Hydrilla is a submersed aquatic plant that forms nearly impenetrable mats of stems and leaves at the surface of the water.
+Hydrilla is an invasive, submerged aquatic plant that forms nearly impenetrable mats of stems and leaves at the surface of the water.
 It alters stream habitat, decreases flows, and contributes to sediment buildup in streams.

 {{< figure class="photo-center" src="/images/pages/flathead-catfish-fwc.jpg" alt="A FWC biologist holding a huge catfish on an electrofishing boat." caption="Flathead catfish.
 Photo by FWC." link="https://flic.kr/p/MEBGRN" >}}

+## Recovery plan

+A recovery plan has not been completed for this species.

 ## Partnerships, research and projects

 The Service and the North Carolina Wildlife Resources Commission are working with numerous partners to conserve the Carolina madtom and restore its habitat while meeting the socioeconomic, political and cultural needs of current and future generations.
 Land trusts are targeting key parcels for acquisition.
-Federal, state, and university biologists are surveying and monitoring species occurrences, and recently there has been increased interest in efforts to consider captive propagation and species population restoration via augmentation, expansion, and reintroduction efforts.
+Federal, state, and university biologists are surveying and monitoring species occurrences, and recently funding has been secured to implement  captive propagation and species population restoration via augmentation, expansion, and reintroduction efforts.

+### Madtom motels

+{{< figure class="photo-center" src="/images/pages/carolina-madtom-motel.jpg" alt="A ceramic bowl built to protect small fish in the wild." caption="An upside-down madtom motel.
+Photo by Sarah McRae, USFWS." >}}

+Conservation Fisheries Inc. received a grant from the National Fish and Wildlife foundation to collected Carolina madtom individuals, juveniles and eggs and it is attempting to propagate the madtom in captivity.
+With help from NC State, they designed these nifty structures dubbed “Madtom Motels” to provide cover for nest sites in the wild.
+The fish that Conservation Fisheries Inc produce in captivity will go into the wild to augment the current populations and expand the madtom’s reach into historical habitat.

+### Nutrient management plans

 The North Carolina Department of Environmental Quality has special nutrient management plans for the Tar-Pamlico River Basin and the Neuse River Basin to help reduce nutrients that cause excessive growth of microscopic or macroscopic vegetation and lead to extremely low levels of dissolved oxygen in the water.